The Sayana Press contraceptive injection

 This method is becoming increasingly popular - it gives women who are happy, feel safe and confident to self-inject, control and ownership over their contraception.
 You don't need to visit a clinic regularly and you don't need to remember to take medication each day.

 Watch this podcast to see if the Sayana Press contraceptive injection is right for you - like all contraceptive methods there are possible side effects to Sayana Press.

-The Sayana Press contracetive injection is available to women from any of our Sexual Health Wirral clinics.
+The Sayana Press contracetive injection is available to women from any of our clinic.
 You don't need an appointment - this form of contraception is available at our walk-in and wait clinics.
 Alternatively, you can book an appointment online.

 If you would like more information, have any questions or think chat with one of our nurses may help you decide you can register online for a telephone advice call.